-I remembered that my friend Marnely over at Cooking with Books had posted a recipe for a vegetarian stew that used trout beans.
 I didn’t have any trout beans on hand (they look like speckled kidney beans), but I did have a giant batch of kidney beans I had made in the slow cooker the day before.
 (Our slow cooker gets a lot of use around here.)
 I modified Marnely’s recipe quite a bit, but must credit her for the inspiration.

 I’m sure this chili, or stew, was great when Marnely made it with white potatoes, but the combination of sweet potatoes and kidney beans really worked for me.
 The CompostMaster said it was the best vegetarian chili he’s ever eaten.
 And, for once after a vegetarian meal, he wasn’t in the kitchen an hour later looking for “a little somethin’ somethin'” to eat.